Designated endangered in Canada in 2001;

 Although orcas tend to aggregate in cold water, they live in all the world's oceans, from the Antarctic to the tropics.
 Unlike other whales that follow predictable seasonal migration patterns, orcas tend to go wherever their food source is, making their movement patterns much less predictable.
 Salmon or herring migrations seasonally influence the distributions of some orcas.
 Other orca ecotypes (e.g., Transients) move in response to the location of their marine mammal prey, such as seals and sea lions.

 The life cycle of orcas is similar to that of humans.
 Female orcas become mature around age 15.
 Among the Southern Resident orcas, the youngest known mother is J37.
 Mating and calving take place year round.
-Gestation varies from 15 to 18 months, with the average birthing rate about once every five years.
-A typical female will have on average 3-5 calves during her lifetime.
+Gestation varies from 15 to 18 months.
+Females attain sexual maturity in their early teens.
+The average birthing rate now one viable calf per female every 9 or 10 years.
 Females are reproductive until about age 40.
 Calf mortality is high during the first year of life with approximately 37%–50% of all calves dying.
 Calves will typically nurse until age two but will begin to eat some solid food around age one.

 The average lifespan of female orcas in the wild is 50 years, with several individuals living as long as 80–100 years (estimated).